 I know caramel-making can kind of be stressful but this technique is super easy.
 All of the stuff goes in a pot and then cooked until it reaches 240 degrees F. It’s actually pretty easy.
-A digital or candy thermometer is definitely a must.
+A candy thermometer is definitely a must.
 (I’m a die-hard digital thermometer user.)

 I used cute lil’ twigs I found outside.
 Here’s the thing: don’t use twigs from outside unless you know it’s from a tree that isn’t poisonous.
 This step is important!

 When I came home from walking Amelia with a handful of twigs, Josh got all weird and lectured me about deathly trees for 30 minutes.
 When I told him he was paranoid and absurd and how I think that’s a sad way to live, he showed me all these stories on Google about people dying from roasting marshmallows using poisonousness twigs.
 He won.
 SO, just make sure the tree is ok.
 Or, you can play it safe and use popsicle sticks.

 - 6 wooden twigs, from a safe tree or wooden craft sticks

 - 6 small eating apples, Sweetangos, Galas, Pink Ladys would all be awesome

 - 1/2 cup light or dark corn syrup